 - Physical Therapy

-We at the Center for Advanced Medicine are committed to providing an innovative health system that is customized to the needs of the individual.
+At Performance Medical Clinic, we are committed to providing an innovative health system that is customized to the needs of the individual.
 Our approach is not only designed to address the cause of a patients pain and discomfort, but to return the body to its natural state of health and function.
 Our goal is simple: to help people feel better, age gracefully, and enjoy a more active lifestyle.